China virus toll passes 130 as U.S. weighs flight ban

 “China will strengthen international cooperation and welcomes the WHO participation in virus prevention...
 China is confident of winning the battle against the virus.”

-The United States said it was expanding screening of arrivals from China from five to 20 airports and would consider imposing further travel curbs.

-“All options for dealing with infectious disease spread have to be on the table, including travel restrictions,” said U.S. Health Secretary Alex Azar.

-From France to Japan, governments were organising evacuations, while Hong Kong - scene of anti-China unrest for months - planned to suspend rail and ferry links with the mainland.
-United Airlines (UAL.O) said it was suspending some flights between the United States and China for a week from Feb.
+Asian stock markets erased earlier gains on Wednesday with Hong Kong shares tumbling to a seven-week low as the surge in new cases fueled fears about the economic impact of the virus.
+From France to Japan, governments were organizing evacuations, while Hong Kong - scene of anti-China unrest for months - planned to suspend rail and ferry links with the mainland.
+United Airlines said it was suspending some flights between the United States and China for a week from Feb.
 1 due to a “significant decline in demand.”

+The outbreak has forced extensive travel curbs in China, with many local officials trying to identify people who are from or have visited Hubei province, and some communities trying to exclude all outsiders.

+Some apartment blocks have forbid delivery drivers from entering, forcing them to drop off their parcels outside building gates.

-Reporting by Huizhong Wu, Cheng Leng and Judy Hua in Beijing; Additional reporting by Michelle Nichols at the United Nations, Stephanie Nebehay in Geneva, Matthias Blamont in Paris, Manas Mishra and Mekhla Raina in Bengaluru and Caroline Humer in New York, David Shepardson in Washington and Tracy Rucinski in Chicago; writing by Se Young Lee; Editing by Rosalba O'Brien and Stephen Coates
+Reporting by Huizhong Wu, Cheng Leng and Judy Hua in Beijing; Additional reporting by Michelle Nichols at the United Nations, Stephanie Nebehay in Geneva, Matthias Blamont in Paris, Manas Mishra and Mekhla Raina in Bengaluru and Caroline Humer in New York, David Shepardson in Washington and Tracy Rucinski in Chicago; writing by Se Young Lee; Editing by Rosalba O'Brien, Stephen Coates and Michael Perry